SumoLogic/sumologic-otel-collector/docs/migration.md

 A description can be added as a comment just above the receiver name.

-For example, the following snippet configures the description [Filelog Receiver][filelogreceiver] instnace as `All my example logs`:
+For example, the following snippet configures the description for [Filelog Receiver][filelogreceiver] instance as `All my example logs`:

 ```yaml
 receivers: